 For help, call 812-855-8187

 If you want to file a report and involve the campus judicial system, this is where you should start.
-The Office of Student Ethics pursues charges against students through campus student conduct system, which is an administrative/education process, when the accused is a student.
+The Office of Student Conduct pursues charges against students through campus student conduct system, which is an administrative/education process, when the accused is a student.